 What it does: Glycolic acid helps to improve surface cell turnover.
 “When fresh cells are constantly brought to the skin surface it makes it brighter and more youthful,” says Dr. Kavita Mariwalla, a dermatologist and IT Cosmetics advisory board member.

-How to use it: You can find glycolic acid in over-the-counter chemical peel products.
+How to use it: You can find glycolic acid in over-the-counter face serums and chemical peel products.
 Dr. Liotta recommends using a peel as part of your nighttime skincare routine because it takes time to dry.
 Follow it up with your favorite night cream.